What is the California Stem Cell Research, Treatments, and Cures Initiative of 2020?

 What is the accountability and oversight structure at CIRM?

-The 2020 initiative will continue strict accountability and transparency requirements to ensure that funds are invested effectively – at least 95.5 cents of every dollar must be spent directly on research, therapy development, research facilities and research oversight.
+Proposition 14 will continue strict accountability and transparency requirements to ensure that funds are invested effectively – at least 95.5 cents of every dollar must be spent directly on research, therapy development, research facilities and research oversight.

 CIRM is also the only state agency that has an independent financial accountability oversight committee that is responsible for reviewing and auditing its financial practices annually, as well as reviewing progress in public meetings.
 The Controller serves as the Committee Chair, and the remaining committee members are appointed by the Treasurer, Senate President pro Tempore, Assembly Speaker and Chair of CIRM’s Governing Board.

 CIRM is required to undergo an annual financial audit from a public accounting firm, and to provide an annual public report detailing how it has allocated its resources.
 It is also required to undergo a performance audit every three years to ensure operational accountability.

 How will Proposition 14 help protect against conflicts of interest?

 Proposition 14 requires CIRM’s Board to update its conflict of interest standards for the consideration of funding awards at least every four years in consultation with the National Academies of Sciences to ensure that the standards remain consistent with best practices.
 Some of the additional measures taken to ensure no conflicts of interest occur include: